FeatherofRaven/StartStudyReview/README.md

 # StartStudyReview
-testing a basic game, code in python
+testing a thing, code in python

+basic to complex